-6.4 Secure Storage 1408 1409 The UXI sensor used in Build 1 has a TPM where the device's birth credential and private key are stored, 1410 providing a secure root of trust.
-However, the lack of secure storage on some of the other IoT devices 1411 (e.g., the Raspberry Pis) used to demonstrate onboarding in builds 1 and 2 is a current weakness.
-Ensuring that the confidentiality of a device's birth, network, and other credentials is protected while 1412 1413 stored on the device is an essential aspect of ensuring the security of the network-layer onboarding 1414 process, the device, and the network itself.
-To fully demonstrate trusted network-layer onboarding, 1415 devices with secure storage should be used in the future whenever possible.
-Future Build Considerations 1416 1417 In addition to the builds that have been completed and those that are in progress, future work could 1418 potentially involve integrating additional security mechanisms with network-layer onboarding, 1419 beginning at device boot-up and extending through all phases of the device lifecycle, to further protect 1420 the device and, by extension, the network.
-For example, future builds could include the capability to 1421 demonstrate the integration of trusted network-layer onboarding with zero trust-inspired capabilities.
-In 1422 addition, the scope of the project could potentially be expanded beyond its current focus on IP-based 1423 networks.
-While our goal so far has been to tackle what is currently implementable, the subsections that 1424 follow briefly discuss areas that could potentially be addressed as part of the project's future roadmap.
-7.1 Network Authentication 1425 Future builds could be designed to demonstrate network authentication in addition to device 1426 1427 authentication, as part of the network-layer onboarding process.
-Network authentication enables the 1428 device to verify the identity of the network that will be taking control of it prior to permitting itself to be 1429 onboarded.
-7.2 Device Intent 1430 1431 Future builds could be designed to demonstrate the use of network-layer onboarding protocols to securely transmit device intent information from the device to the network (i.e., to transmit this 1432 1433 information in encrypted form with integrity protections).
-Secure conveyance of device intent 1434 information, combined with enforcement of it, would enable the build to ensure that IoT devices are 1435 constrained to sending and receiving only those communications that are explicitly required for it to 1436 fulfill its purpose.
-7.3 Integration with a Lifecycle Management Service 1437 1438 Future builds could demonstrate trusted network-layer onboarding of a device, followed by streamlined 1439 trusted application-layer onboarding of that device to a lifecycle management application service.
-Such
+1524 1525 1526 1527 by the IoT device.
+The Registrar authenticates the device when it receives the IDevID from the device.
+The MASA confirms that the Registrar is the legitimate owner of the device and issues a voucher.
+The device is able to authenticate the network using the voucher that it receives back from the MASA.
+This process is explained in depth in RFC 8995 section 11.5.
+1528 6.2.3 Mutual Authorization 1529 1530 1531 BRSKI authorization for the IoT device is done via the voucher that is returned to the Registrar from the MASA.
+The voucher states which network the IoT device is authorized to join.
+The Registrar determines the level of access the IoT device has to the network.
+1532 7 Future Build Considerations 1533 1534 1535 1536 1537 1538 1539 1540 In addition to the builds that have been completed and those that are in progress, future work could potentially involve integrating additional security mechanisms with network-layer onboarding, beginning at device boot-up and extending through all phases of the device lifecycle, to further protect the device and, by extension, the network.
+For example, future builds could include the capability to demonstrate the integration of trusted network-layer onboarding with zero trust-inspired capabilities.
+In addition, the scope of the project could potentially be expanded beyond its current focus on IP-based networks.
+While our goal so far has been to tackle what is currently implementable, the subsections that follow briefly discuss areas that could potentially be addressed as part of the project's future roadmap.
+1541 7.1 Network Authentication 1542 1543 1544 1545 Future builds could be designed to demonstrate network authentication in addition to device authentication as part of the network-layer onboarding process.
+Network authentication enables the device to verify the identity of the network that will be taking control of it prior to permitting itself to be onboarded.
+1546 7.2 Device Intent 1547 1548 1549 1550 1551 1552 Future builds could be designed to demonstrate the use of network-layer onboarding protocols to securely transmit device intent information from the device to the network (i.e., to transmit this information in encrypted form with integrity protections).
+Secure conveyance of device intent information, combined with enforcement of it, would enable the build to ensure that IoT devices are constrained to sending and receiving only those communications that are explicitly required for each device to fulfill its purpose.
+1553 7.3 Integration with a Lifecycle Management Service 1554 1555 1556 Future builds could demonstrate trusted network-layer onboarding of a device, followed by streamlined trusted application-layer onboarding of that device to a lifecycle management application service.
+Such a capability would ensure that, once connected to the local network, the IoT device will automatically